Integrated asset modelling: Basis

 Some but not all models also contain an economics and risk model component so that the IAM can be used for economic evaluation.

 IAM vs. IPM

-The term Integrated Asset Modeling was first used by British Petroleum (BP).
+The term Integrated Asset Modeling was first used by British Petroleum (BP), and this term is still maintained till date.

+Integrated asset modeling links individual simulators across technical disciplines, assets, computing environments, and locations.
+This collaborative methodology represents a shift in oil and gas field management, moving it toward a holistic management approach and away from disconnected teams working in isolation.
+The open framework of SLB’s Integrated Asset Modeling (IAM) software enables the coupling of a wide number of simulation software applications including reservoir simulation models (Eclipse, Intersect, MBX, IMEX, MBAL), multiphase flow simulation models (Pipesim, Olga, GAP), process and facilities simulation models (Symmetry, HYSYS, Petro-sim, UniSim) and economic domain models (Merak Peep).

 Historically the terms Integrated Production Modeling and Integrated Asset Modeling have been used interchangeably.
 The modern use of Integrated Production Modeling was coined when Petroleum Experts Ltd. joined their MBAL modeling software with their GAP and Prosper modeling software to form an Integrated Production Model.

 Benefits of Integrated Asset Modelling

 Having an IAM built of an asset or future project offers several advantages;